 Improperly maintained heating and cooling systems can overheat and cause an electrical fire.
 Hire a qualified HVAC technician to check cooling units, heaters and furnaces for proper installation.
 Replace worn HVAC parts and old units when they become outdated.

 Bonus tip: Storing items too close to a heat source is a fire hazard.
-Advise your tenants that they should keep household items like clothing and furniture a safe distance away from any source of heat.
+Advise your tenants that they should keep household items like clothing and furniture a safe distance away from sources of heat.

 3. Prevent and detect gas leaks.

 Natural gas leaks pose a significant fire hazard for multifamily properties.
 Have gas lines inspected for faults and do not allow any digging around the property without having gas lines marked by the local utility company.
-Install a gas leak detector in every building unit.
+Install gas leak detectors in building units as required by local building codes.

 4. Inspect and upgrade electrical systems.

-Buildings with poorly installed or deteriorated electrical systems are at risk of catching fire.
+Buildings with improperly installed or deteriorated electrical systems are at risk of catching fire.
 Hire a certified electrician to inspect your building’s electrical components regularly.
-If you manage an older building, consider overhauling your electrical system completely.
+If you manage an older building, consider updating your electrical system to comply with current building standards.
 The cost to rewire and replace the electrical system is an investment in building and tenant safety.

 5. Make sure waste is regularly disposed of.